Skip to content

 RegistrationNone neededNone neededMust register explicitly

-• Per-target credential injection
+• Per-target credential injection (API keys, bearer tokens)

-• Dynamic workflow handler loading
+• Dynamic workflow handler loading (plugins, out-of-process execution)

 • gRPC executor